Sharly-Chess/sharly-chess.github.io/docs/screens/screen-families.en.md

 If you have a large number of players and want to spread the display across multiple Screens, you could manually create several Screens and assign a subset of boards to each one.
 However, that approach can be tedious and error-prone.

-_Screen Families_ allow you to automate this process by automatically generating simple Screens for you.
+_Screen Families_ allow you to automate this process by automatically generating single Screens for you.

 {% figure [caption: "Example of the 'Pairings by Player' screen family split across 12 screens"] %}
 ![Example of the 'Pairings by Player' screen family split across 12 screens](/assets/images/players-screen.jpg)